SaiSaatvik31/SEM-3-PROJECT/README.md

 doctors in the hospital.
 The system will use Artificial Intelligence (AI) to allocate appointment slots based on the doctor's presence and the number of waitlisted patients.
 This will improve the overall patient experience by reducing the waiting time.

+We have used technologies like AI/ML,MERN Stack,Flutter.

+AI for face detection,RFID,Chatbot and suggestions.

+ML for slot booking,waiting list calculation,knowing specialization,generating e-prescription.

+MERN Stack for website development.

+Flutter for app development.